jonluca/Interesting-Snippets/README.md

 The second strategy is fairly easy.
 Everyone has at least a few areas in which they could be in the top 25% with some effort.
 In my case, I can draw better than most people, but I’m hardly an artist.
 And I’m not any funnier than the average standup comedian who never makes it big, but I’m funnier than most people.
 The magic is that few people can draw well and write jokes.
 It’s the combination of the two that makes what I do so rare.
 And when you add in my business background, suddenly I had a topic that few cartoonists could hope to understand without living it.

+*. . .*

-...Get a degree in business on top of your engineering degree, law degree, medical degree, science degree, or whatever.
+Get a degree in business on top of your engineering degree, law degree, medical degree, science degree, or whatever.
 Suddenly you’re in charge, or maybe you’re starting your own company using your combined knowledge.

 Capitalism rewards things that are both rare and valuable.
 You make yourself rare by combining two or more “pretty goods” until no one else has your mix...